SAM-AEL/react-native-super-crypto/README.md

 *   **Password Hashing**:
     *   Always use strong, adaptive key derivation functions like **PBKDF2 or Scrypt** for hashing passwords.
 Never use simple hash functions (like SHA-256 directly) for passwords, as they are vulnerable to rainbow table and brute-force attacks.
     *   Always use a **unique, cryptographically secure salt** for each password.
-    *   Choose sufficiently high iteration counts (for PBKDF2) or cost parameters (for Scrypt) to make brute-force attacks computationally infeasible.
-These parameters should be tuned based on current hardware capabilities and security recommendations.
+    *   Choose sufficiently high iteration counts (for PBKDF2) or cost parameters (for Scrypt) to make brute-force attacks computationally infeasible. **For Scrypt, N must be a power of 2 and at least 16384 (enforced on both iOS and Android).** These parameters should be tuned based on current hardware capabilities and security recommendations.
 *   **Data Integrity**: HMAC functions provide message authentication, ensuring that data has not been tampered with.
 Use them when you need to verify the integrity and authenticity of a message.
 *   **Input Validation**: Always validate and sanitize inputs to cryptographic functions to prevent unexpected behavior or potential attacks.